Product engineer vs software engineer: How are they different?

 At larger companies, product engineers are seen as a way to drive innovation, sometimes through the creation of smaller teams that have the freedom to ideate and execute product ideas.
 Software engineers and multidiscipline teams are still important, but product engineers can inject urgency where it's needed.

-As a person, if owning a product and its roadmap as well as responsibility for its success or failure interests you, then product engineering might be for you.
-If you want to focus on solving difficult technical problems and optimizing existing technologies and processes, then software engineering might be a better choice.
+If, however, you want to focus on solving difficult technical problems, and optimizing existing technologies and processes, then more traditional software engineering roles are a better choice.

-Startups or companies that want to be agile and move fast, should look for product engineers.
-Product engineers have a holistic view of the product and the ability to move fast when the need arises.
+Product engineers are ideal for startups, and companies that want to be agile and move fast, such as B2B SaaS or consumer subscription service.
+They take a holistic view of the product, and the ability to move fast when the need arises.
+They're less effective for companies with large, technically complex products, like a data tool, or platforms for large enterprises.

-Picking what is right is up to the company and its goals.
+Picking what's right is up to the company and its goals.
 If you're a small team focusing on building great products, multi-skilled product engineers who can talk to users are a great choice.
 If your larger product requires specialization to scale and maintain, software engineers are the better choice.
-Companies with both types of roles have succeeded and more will continue to succeed.
+Companies with both types of roles have succeeded, and more will continue to succeed.